img-pro/bandwidth-saver/readme.txt

 Great for:

 * Blogs and content sites
 * Recipe sites
 * Photography and portfolio sites
 * WooCommerce stores with many product images
 * Online magazines
 * Travel and lifestyle sites
 * Large content libraries
 * High traffic environments

 It is a good fit if you:

 * Cannot or do not want to move your DNS to Cloudflare
 * Want Cloudflare-level speed without configuration
 * Want faster image delivery without touching hosting settings

 = Who This Is NOT For =

 This plugin may not be the right fit if you:

 * Already use Cloudflare DNS with proper caching rules
 * Need to fully offload media files to external storage
 * Need caching for HTML, CSS, or JavaScript
 * Want advanced or custom Cloudflare configurations

 = Why Try It =

 * Safe to try on any site
 * No DNS changes required
 * No Cloudflare account needed in Managed mode
 * Nothing to configure
 * Disable and your site returns to normal instantly
 * Works with virtually all themes and page builders
 * Compatible with image optimization plugins
 * Supports JPG, PNG, GIF, WebP, AVIF, and SVG
 * Handles large websites and high traffic effortlessly

 = Two Ways to Use =

 **Managed (Recommended for most users)**
 One click setup.
 We operate the Cloudflare Worker and R2 storage.
 No Cloudflare account required for Managed mode.
 Images are cached and delivered through Cloudflare infrastructure operated by ImgPro.

-The Managed plan costs $9.99 per month and includes up to 500 GB of cached image storage and 5 TB of monthly bandwidth as soft limits.
+The Managed plan costs $9.99 per month and includes up to 100 GB of cached image storage and unlimited bandwidth.
 Storage refers only to the total weight of cached images in R2.
 It does not include HTML, CSS, JavaScript, PDFs, videos, or other file types.
 Storage is cumulative, not monthly traffic.

 This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

+Want to use your own domain for image URLs?
+Managed mode supports custom domains (e.g., cdn.yoursite.com) with automatic SSL certificate provisioning.

 **Self-Hosted (Free)**
 For technical users who prefer running Cloudflare on their own account.
 You control all infrastructure and pay Cloudflare directly (often $0 per month on the free tier).

 Requires: Cloudflare account, Worker deployment, custom domain setup.

 = Open Source =

-The Cloudflare Worker is fully open source:
+The Cloudflare Worker is fully open source: https://github.com/img-pro/bandwidth-saver-worker
-https://github.com/img-pro/bandwidth-saver-worker

 == Installation ==

 = Managed Setup (Under 1 Minute) =

 1. Install and activate the plugin
 2. Go to **Settings > Bandwidth Saver**
 3. Select **Managed**
 4. Click **Activate Now** and complete checkout
 5. Done.
 Images now load from Cloudflare

 No DNS changes.
 No Cloudflare account.
 No configuration.